Chrissy Teigen Pleads For Dr. Pimple Popper’s Help: “It Is Ruining My Life”

 While Teigen has been blocked by Trump for some time, she said people began sending her screenshots.

-"My heart stopped because at that moment you know that you're about to get just the wildest group of people ever," she told Ellen DeGeneres in a recent appearance on the comedian’s show. "...But when it's you, when the card lands on you that day, it's just really like, 'Oh, crap!' 'cause your whole night's ruined."
+"My heart stopped because at that moment you know that you're about to get just the wildest group of people ever," she told Ellen DeGeneres in a recent appearance on the comedian’s show.
+"But when it's you, when the card lands on you that day, it's just really like, 'Oh, crap!' 'cause your whole night's ruined."

 First Trump, now a nasty pimple.
 Here’s hoping the most recent situation is easier to deal with.